Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 How to compare American Express business credit cards

 - What do you spend most money on?
 For businesses that require frequent and varied purchases of for their business, the American Express Blue Business Cash™ Card, which comes with a strong cashback rate on all purchases up to a cap, could be a great choice.

 - Does your company need to make a balance transfer?
-If you want to transfer your balance from another non-American Express account, the Blue Business℠ Plus Credit Card comes with a great introductory APR on purchases and balances transfers.
+If you want to transfer your balance from another non-American Express account, The Blue Business® Plus Credit Card from American Express comes with an introductory APR on purchases and balances transfers.

 - Do you often stay at Starwood and Marriott hotels?
 If that’s the case, the Marriott Bonvoy Business™ American Express® Card would help you earn free nights and complimentary benefits every time you visit one of their 1,500 locations worldwide.
 Plus, you can use Starpoints to pay for flights.

 - Does your company have more than 50 employees?
 American Express offers tailored credit card programs for large businesses to help you make the most of your card.
 One of the best Amex business cards that can help you manage your expenses is the Business Green Rewards Card from American Express.

 Why choose an American Express business credit card?

 - Expense and management tools.
 Small business cards from American Express OPEN® come with a set of tools that help you track and manage your expenses.
 Also, you can send transactions directly to your QuickBooks account.

 - Payment flexibility.
 Get deferred no-interest payment of up to 60 days when you pay at least 10% of your balance — ideal for companies that have cashflow issues.